 The best way to streamline the listing process is to use a third-party listing software so that you can scan the item into the software, print and attach the individual label, and sort the item into the correct fulfillment center’s box – all in one step.

 For our Amazon FBA business, we use the Inventory Lab inventory management software.
-We love how it helps us streamline the process of listing our inventory, along with several other useful functions that we use on a regular basis.
+We love how it helps us streamline the process of listing our inventory, along with many other useful functions that we use on a regular basis.
 It is well worth the monthly fee to pay for this software and save a ton of time, not to mention gain access to useful reports for our business (we’ll get into that a bit more below).

 Here are the reasons we find Inventory Lab to be a beneficial program to use in our Amazon FBA business:

-- Inventory Lab is a feature-rich listing service.
+1. Inventory Lab is a feature-rich listing service.

-We use a barcode scanner to scan an item into the system, and Inventory Lab pulls up the item with all the information we need to price it.
+We use a desktop barcode scanner to scan an item into the system, and Inventory Lab pulls up the item with all the information we need to price it.
 It shows the FBA, Merchant Fulfilled, new, and used prices, as well as whether Amazon is selling the item and who owns the buy box.
-It gives quick links to CamelCamelCamel and Keepa for the ASIN of the item, so we can check out sales rank and price history as we’re pricing the item.
+It gives quick links to Keepa for the ASIN of the item, so we can check out sales rank and price history as we’re pricing the item.

-- Inventory lab has accounting capabilities.
+4. Inventory Lab has amazing accounting capabilities.

-- Inventory Lab shows us reports on profitability, profit and loss, and sales tax.
+5. Inventory Lab shows us reports on profitability, profit and loss, and sales tax.

 One of the really cool features of Inventory Lab is that you can generate reports about profitability of your inventory.
 You can see the profitability of an entire category in your inventory, a particular ASIN, or a SKU.

 If you entered in a supplier during the listing process, you can generate reports on supplier profitability.
-You can use the supplier profitability feature several different ways:
+You can use the supplier profitability feature several ways: